Kimberley Dynamiters (KIJHL)

-The Kimberley Dynamiters are a Junior "B" Ice Hockey team based in Kimberley, British Columbia, Canada.
+The Kimberley Dynamiters are a Junior 'A' Ice Hockey team based in Kimberley, British Columbia, Canada.
 They are members of the Eddie Mountain Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at Kimberley Civic Centre.

 The team began play in 1991, in the Rocky Mountain Junior Hockey League.
 Kimberley also had a team, the Knights, in the KIJHL between 1972 and 1989.